 My boyfriend’s cell phone beeps every time he gets a message; it happens several times a minute and it’s so obnoxious!

-The adjective dysfunctional describes something that doesn’t function properly; it is usually used for relationships or families that have unhealthy habits of interacting in ways that are not normal or positive.
+Dysfunctional is a negative word describing something that doesn’t function properly; it is usually used for relationships or families that have unhealthy habits of interacting in ways that are not normal or positive.

 Sarah has a dysfunctional relationship with her father, who wants to control every aspect of her life.

-When used about food, the adjective spoiled means the food has gone bad; it is no longer suitable for eating.
+When used about food, the negative adjective spoiled means the food has gone bad; it is no longer suitable for eating.
 When used to describe a person (especially a child), it means the person usually gets everything they want and always expects this to happen.